puzzlet/WikiAtlas_scripts/README.md

 Make sure you run `make clean` if you've generated files before because `make` won't overwrite them if they already exist.

+### Reproject to Spherical Coordinates (0%)

+If you want to combine your JSON files with other libraries like [Leaflet](http://leafletjs.com/) or want to use another projection, you need to reproject the files to spherical coordinates first.
+You can do this by simply running

+    make topo/ch-cantons.json REPROJECT=true

+It's double important that you run `make clean` or `rm -rf shp` first if you've generated files in cartesian coordinates (the default mode) before.
+Otherwise TopoJSON will throw an error.
+The `WIDTH` and `HEIGHT` variables will be ignored.